jenkinsci/reqtify-plugin/README.md

 * **Template of report** - This is the template of report.
 The list contains both library and project report templates.

 ### Note:
-The plugin will work only when Reqtify project is present in the Jenkins workspace.
+The plugin will work only when Reqtify project is present in the Jenkins workspace. <br>
 **Reqtify version required: 2020x**